 “What the science is telling us is that it’s important to signal to others what makes you a credible, knowledgeable authority before you make your influence attempt.”

-So how do you use social proof to give you persuasive powers?
+So how do you use social proof to give you persuasive power?
 Get others to do it for you.
-Customer testimonials, market statistics and social media likes are unbiased sources of social proof.
+Customer testimonials, market statistics, and social media likes are unbiased sources of social proof.

 Another strong tool for persuasion is authority.
 This, too, is based on the reality that humans are wired to respect and obey authority.

-We tend to trust doctors, teachers and religious leaders because they have the expertise and deemed trustworthy.
+We tend to trust doctors, teachers, and religious leaders because they have the expertise and are deemed trustworthy.

-We have a tendency to obey persons in positions of authority, even if we don’t really agree with.
+We have a tendency to obey people in positions of authority, even if we don’t really agree with them.
+According to Caildini, the three symbols of authority are titles, clothing, and trappings.

-Obeying authority is so ingrained in our psyche that all it takes to exert influence is a title (Director, Founder, CEO) or a uniform.
+It’s ingrained in our nature to obey authority.
+Hence, all it takes to command respect is a high-ranking title or a uniform.
 The other symbol of authority as described by Cialdini is appearance.

 Sometimes, all it takes to display high status and authority is a fancy car and some expensive clothes.